 A car title loan is a product offered by certain financing companies.
 The premise is that you obtain a loan and in return, you put up your vehicle as collateral.
-You can apply for one of these loans online or at a physical location of loan companies that provide small personal loans.
+You can apply for one of these loans online or at a physical location of loan companies that provide small loans.

 How Car Title Loans Work